drocheam/optrace/docs/source/details/matrix_analysis.rst

 Refraction on a Curved Interface
 =================================================

-An ABCD matrix for free space over a distance :math:`d` is represented as follows :footcite:`pedrotti_pedrotti_pedrotti_2006` :
+An ABCD matrix for free space over a distance :math:`d` is represented as :footcite:`pedrotti_pedrotti_pedrotti_2006`:

 .. math::
    \text{M}_\text{c} =